rmyers/dtrove/README.md

 dtrove which is by design as the server is the brain of the operation and tells the guests what to do.

-* SSH: A special user is added to the hosts with sudo access and public key auth.
+* `SSH`: A special user is added to the hosts with sudo access and public key auth.
-* Console: If you have access to the compute hosts you can run a remote worker.
+* `Console`: If you have access to the compute hosts you can run a remote worker.

 For running with ssh you'll need to create a public/private ssh key: